Two-time NASCAR champ Kyle Busch puts aside problems, focuses on Darlington win to reach playoffs

 The reaction to Mexico City hosting a NASCAR race in 2025 even surprised Daniel Suarez, who is from Monterrey, Mexico.

-NASCAR announced its schedule this week and included its first trip to Mexico.
+NASCAR announced its schedule this week and included its first points-paying race in Mexico.

 Suarez said the response from fans and friends of the upcoming NASCAR Cup Series event next June has been impressive.